joakimbits/normalize/example/README.md

 	  --generic          Print generic Makefile for greeter.py, and exit --dep DEP          Build a greeter.dep target, print its Makefile include statement, and exit
+	  --pips             Print the path to pips within a python environment, and exit
 	  -c C               Execute a program string and exit --timeout TIMEOUT  Test timeout in seconds (3) --test             Verify usage examples and exit